 BoatsSeveral ferry systems make connections with mainland Canada and the U.S.

-EssentialsButchart Gardens (800 Benvenuto Ave., Brentwood Bay) attracts gardeners and nature lovers from around the world.
-Thousands of spring bulbs and flowering trees offer an extravagant show of color from late March to mid-June—but October and November, when the Japanese Garden takes center stage, matches spring's glory with a stunning autumn parade of reds, russets and golds, plus dozens of varieties of chrysanthemums.
+What to Do in VictoriaButchart Gardens (800 Benvenuto Ave., Brentwood Bay) is a destination that attracts nature lovers from around the world.
+Thousands of bulbs and flowering trees offer a colorful show from late March to mid-June—but October and November, when the Japanese Garden takes center stage, matches spring's glory with a stunning parade of reds, russets and golds, plus dozens of varieties of chrysanthemums.

-There's more beauty at Victoria Butterfly Gardens (1461 Benvenuto Ave., Brentwood Bay) where more than 3,000 free-flying butterflies inhabit a 12,000-square-foot enclosure replete with tropical plants and koi-filled ponds.
-Swallowtails, brilliantly iridescent blue morphos and the impressively large Atlas moth are just a few of the species you'll see.
+There's more beauty at Victoria Butterfly Gardens (1461 Benvenuto Ave., Brentwood Bay) where more than 3,000 free-flying butterflies inhabit a 12,000-square-foot enclosure with tropical plants and koi-filled ponds.
+Swallowtails, iridescent blue morphos and the gigantic Atlas moth are just a few of the things to see.

-Victoria's Chinatown (enter at Government and Fisgard streets) isn't as large as Vancouver's, but it is no less authentic, founded by Chinese immigrants in 1858.
-Wander up and down Fisgard Street, where vibrant wall murals depict turn-of-the-20th century Chinese families and the opium dens, gambling houses and brothels of yore that are now restaurants and local businesses.
+Victoria's Chinatown isn't as large as Vancouver's, but it is no less authentic, founded by Chinese immigrants in 1858.
+Wander up and down Fisgard Street, where vibrant wall murals depict turn-of-the-20th century Chinese families and the former opium dens, gambling houses and brothels that are now restaurants and local businesses.
 Hunt for souvenirs in the novelty shops along Fan Tan Alley, reputedly Canada's narrowest street.

 Minutes away from the Inner Harbour, Government Street is packed with stores and art galleries.
-Do some shopping before settling into a booth at Bard and Banker, a convivial pub housed in a grand old bank building where you can tuck into beer-battered fish and chips.
+Do some shopping before settling into a booth at Bard and Banker, a cozy pub housed in an old bank building where you can try some beer-battered fish and chips.

-Those who don't feel like walking can ride in elegant style on a horse-drawn carriage tour.
-Victoria Carriage Tours (Belleville and Menzies streets) offers a 30-minute narrated excursion along the Inner Harbour that includes a peek at the architecturally grand homes in the historic James Bay neighborhood.
+Those who don't feel like walking can ride in style on a horse-drawn carriage tour.
+Victoria Carriage Tours (Belleville and Menzies sts.) offers a 30-minute narrated tour along the Inner Harbour that includes a peek at the architecturally grand homes in the historic James Bay neighborhood.
 It's one of the romantic things for couples to do.

 Craigdarroch Castle (1050 Joan Crescent), the home of 19th-century coal mining magnate Robert Dunsmuir, is a must-see.
 The interior of this massive estate, capped with a distinctive red slate roof, is a feast of oak paneling, stained glass and period room furnishings.

-A sylvan retreat in the middle of downtown Victoria, beautifully landscaped Beacon Hill Park (Douglas and Dallas streets) is named for a pair of masts placed atop a hill that acted as navigational aids for mariners approaching Victoria's Inner Harbour.
+A pleasant retreat in the middle of downtown, beautifully landscaped Beacon Hill Park (Douglas St. and Dallas Rd.) is named for a pair of masts placed atop a hill that acted as navigational aids for mariners approaching the Inner Harbour.
 Quiet and tree shaded, it's a stroller's delight right down to the freely roaming peacocks.

 From Kwakwaka'wakw ceremonial masks to Northern sea lions, The Royal BC Museum (675 Belleville St.) explores every facet of British Columbia's natural and human history.
 Just how vast is this province?
 The Big Map, an animated audiovisual experience, provides a dramatic answer to that question.